Artchibald/WTW-Microsoft-Power-BI-templates/readme.md

 To amend a theme file:

 Look at the module or global theme file with all options included.
-The json files without the WTW prefix.
+They are in the json files without the WTW prefix.

-Compare that to the WTW prefixed equivalent.
+Compare that to the WTW prefixed equivalent and amend as necessary.

 Once you are happy with your amends on the individual WTW prefixed module (we don't want to edit the originals that don't have prefixes, they are references), you should copy the module across from the individual json file into the correct position in WTW-theme.json and test it in Power Bi.

 It is a little fiddly but not too complex!

+Some important aspects are not controlled in the theme file.

+Therefore it is wise to supply the JSON theme file and the Power BI template in this repo (.pbix).

+Power BI Json styling is not css.
+It is specific to this software, many aspects are not editable in the JSON theme file.
+Therefore we do not have full control over the styling of these templates.
+This is more of a general guidelines.

 # The end goal

-We are trying to replicate every module in one master WTW theme file for brand consistency across all Power Bi usages.
+We are trying to replicate every module in one master WTW theme file for as much brand consistency as possible across all Power Bi usages.

 # Call notes 28 Sept